ALBANE ARTHUIS

 SONIA ABAD HERNANDO

-BSc in Psychology, MSc in Neuroscience, & PhD candidate in Cognitive Neuroscience.
-Currently finishing the PhD thesis at City (UoL) on sensorimotor processing (attention, perception and working memory) of body-related information & top-down modulation, and action representation.
-I have already completed my first postdoctoral project on neurophysiology of vicarious touch, and recently joined Neurolive project.
-I have collaborated in different research projects on visual psychophysics, cognitive control & ageing, multisensory integration and neuroaesthetics.
-In 2018 I became Associate Fellow of the Higher Education Academy and got an Associate Lecturer position at Birkbeck teaching Research Methods.
-I am also a committee member of the British Association of Cognitive Neuroscience (BACN) and enjoy collaborating with public engagement initiatives & scientific festivals, like Pint of Science, where I developed different roles as scientific speaker (2019), university coordinator (2018) and event manager (2017).
+Postdoctoral CollaboratorNeuroscientist with psychology background.
+My PhD focused on action prediction and used EEG to explore sensorimotor processing (attention, perception and working memory) of body-related information.
+I have collaborated in research projects from visual psychophysics, cognitive control & ageing, multisensory integration, neuroaesthetics and social neuroscience.
+Committee member of the British Association of Cognitive Neuroscience (BACN), Associate Fellow of the HEA and teaching experience as Associate Lecturer at Birkbeck and City University.
+I enjoy collaborating with public engagement initiatives & scientific festivals, like Pint of Science, where I developed different roles as scientific speaker (2019), university coordinator (2018) and event manager (2017).

 HAEEUN LEE